dudethatbe/frame-bot/README.md

 'Gumby - The Gumby League-Qq2BDoBNWPc0004.png'  'Gumby - The Gumby League-Qq2BDoBNWPc0008.png'
 ```
 Each video file will create a folder that will contain all of its related images.
 Personally I find it's easiest to set the input value to a generic folder and move the video files in and out of file while processing (as opposed to getting the path exactly right).
 I guess it's kind of a lot, but what can you really expect with such a process?
 Not every video is the same YMMV

+Look at the `bin/make_frames.js` file if you are curious about what some of the other arguments are and the referenced modules it uses to generate these images.
+It essentially takes your config files and structures FFmpeg commands to the command-line and not much of anything else.
+There is a lazy approach to escaping filenames, but it is not robust to handle a majority of files you could throw at it (without modifying them in some way prior to running this script)

 ## sharing-screenshots
 So now that you have some folders of images, you'll undoubtedly want to share them.
 If you want to post them on twitter and happen to have a dropbox subscription, then continue reading this guide.
 If you're looking to host these elsewhere or post them on other platforms, then reach out to me with a new issue, but at the moment this is just what I had available at the time.